Personal Health Savings Account (HSA)

 What is a Health Savings Account (HSA)?

-Our Health Savings Account (HSA) is a tax-advantaged deposit account established for the exclusive purpose of paying qualified medical expenses.
-If you are enrolled in a health insurance plan designated by your provider as an HSA eligible High Deductible Health Plan (HDHP) and meet other health savings account rules and eligibility guidelines, you may open an HSA.
+A Health Savings Account (HSA) is a tax-advantaged savings account established to pay for qualified medical expenses.
+You can open an HSA if you meet health savings account rules and guidelines, and if you are enrolled in a health insurance plan designated by your provider as an HSA-eligible High Deductible Health Plan (HDHP).

-State Savings Bank Health Savings Accounts are available to residents of Iowa living in Polk, Jasper, and surrounding counties.
+Health Savings Accounts through State Savings Bank are available to residents of Iowa living in Polk, Jasper, and surrounding counties.

-Distributions from the HSA used exclusively to pay or reimburse qualified medical expenses of the account owner, spouse or dependents are excludable from your gross income.
+- Distributions from the HSA used to pay for or reimburse the qualified medical expenses of the account owner, their spouse, or dependents are excludable from your gross income.

-This is what is known as "triple-tax-free"; you receive a deduction when you contribute the funds, funds are sheltered from taxation while they grow in the account, and funds can be withdrawn tax-free.
+These benefits are referred to as ‘triple-tax-free;’ you receive a deduction when you contribute funds, funds are sheltered from taxation while they grow, and funds can be withdrawn tax-free.

-Always refer to the most recent IRS Publication 969: Health Savings Accounts and Other Tax-Favored Health Plans and the HSA Custodial Organizer for official account use and tax guidelines.
+Always refer to the most recent IRS Publication 969: Health Savings Accounts and Other Tax-Favored Health Plans for official account use and tax guidelines.

-Though you may find several options offered by banks with HSA accounts, State Savings Bank has two HSA accounts available in Des Moines and Baxter.
-HSA Self-Only for an account owner with a single coverage HDHP (also known as an “individual health savings account” or “personal HSA”), and HSA Family for an account owner with a family coverage HDHP.
-The features of the accounts are identical with the exception of the maximum annual contribution limits.
+State Savings Bank offers two HSA accounts available in Des Moines and Baxter.
+HSA Self-Only is for account owners with a single coverage HDHP, also known as an individual HSA or personal HSA.
+HSA Family is for account owners with a family coverage HDHP.
+The account features are identical with the exception of the maximum annual contribution limits.
+Account features include:

-No minimum deposit required to open and no minimum balances required.
+- No minimum deposit to open an account, and no minimum balance required.

-A debit card is available at no charge, checks can be ordered at the customer's expense.
+- A debit card is available at no charge, and checks can be ordered at the customer's expense.

-e-Statements are provided at no charge, paper statements are available for $5.00/statement.
+- E-Statements are provided at no charge; paper statements are available for $5.00 per statement.

-HSA funds can be invested in HSA CDs.
-Click here to view HSA CD details.
+- HSA funds can be invested in HSA CDs.
+View HSA CD information here.

 Contribution Limits

-There are annual limits set by the Internal Revenue Service each year guiding how much you and/or your employer can contribute to an HSA.
-HSA contributions for a particular tax year can be made any time prior to filing your federal income tax return for the taxable year.
+The IRS sets limits each year determining how much you and/or your employer can contribute to an HSA.
+Contributions can be made any time before filing your federal income tax return for the taxable year.

 2023 |